mdbootstrap/adminlte-laravel/README.md

 composer global require "acacha/adminlte-laravel-installer=~1.0"
 ```

-And convert any fresh installation with:
+And convert any Laravel fresh installation to AdminLTE/Pratt with:

 ```bash
  laravel new laravel-with-admin-lte